christophergandrud/Rep-Res-ExampleProject1/README.md

 # Session Info

-The documents were created with the following R session:
+The presentation documents were created with the following R session:

 ```